bitcointranscripts/bitcointranscripts/wasabi-research-club/checking-bitcoin-balances-privately.md

 That's kind of what got me into this field is that it does sound like magic and it does sound like you probably shouldn't be able to do something like that, but you can.
 I'll talk a little bit about the internals of how Spiral works at the end, but I'll kind of first just like, let's just try to situate, the security model of a server that doesn't learn what you query is kind of complicated and so let's just first try to compare it to all the other ways you can check a Bitcoin balance.
 And let's just like situate it amongst the many, many alternative ways, one could look up the balance of a Bitcoin address.
-A little background on me, I was a graduate student at Stanford and this PAR project was kind of my senior project for my master's and it was advised by Dan Bonet but I went and got a real job, and so I stopped working on it for a little bit.
+A little background on me, I was a graduate student at Stanford and this PIR project was kind of my senior project for my master's and it was advised by Dan Bonet but I went and got a real job, and so I stopped working on it for a little bit.
 Then the itch came back and I worked on this again and published this paper, I believe, I guess I presented it in May of this year.
 So we're starting a company around this technology, I'm quitting my job soon.
 All right, so today, I think you guys and me probably have a very similar goal, which is what we want our private-like clients.